Skip to Content

 Cause & Origin Determination

 Our team meticulously analyzes the data to pinpoint the fire's area of origin.
-We use forensic principles to assess burn patterns and evidence, working to classify the fire's cause as either accidental, natural, or a result of human activity, including potential arson.
+We use forensic principles to assess burn patterns and evidence, working to classify the fire's cause as either accidental, natural, or a result of human activity (e.g., negligence or incendiary sources).

-The findings are compiled into a detailed, internal forensic report.
+The findings are compiled into a detailed, technical report.
 This document includes a narrative of the incident, a visual timeline, and a conclusion on the determined cause.
-This formal documentation ensures that all evidence is correctly preserved and can be used for future analysis and shared with official partners.
+This formal documentation ensures that all data is correctly archived and can be used for future analysis and shared with official partners.

 Collaboration with Official Agencies